cozy/cozy.github.io/src/install/debian.md

  * Admin password: put the one you choose during CouchDB setup
  * Cozy user: by default, it's `cozy`
  * Cozy password: pick a password

+ (Those passwords are used by shell scripts, so currently avoid to use ones with simple or double quotes or others shell meaningfull symbols.
+We advice you to choose ones with only alphanumeric digits to avoid troubles.)

 For stack management (create instances, install applications...), [Cozy need an administrator password](https://github.com/cozy/cozy-stack/blob/2ae446d85b60c89fb56cad1f7ed469cddca94494/docs/config.md#user-content-administration-secret).
 So pick a new one.
 When invoking `cozy-stack` (or `cozy-coclyco` which use it under the hood), you need to set the `COZY_ADMIN_PASSWORD` environment variable with this password.
 You can put it on your `.bashrc` for simplier life if you want.